sjbavier/Reference/linux-partitions.md

 Limitations on the sizes of cylinders, heads and sectors used with DOS operating systems resulted in BIOS translating geometry values so that larger hard drives could be supported but this eventually these were insufficient.

-More recent developments in disk technology have led to logical block addressing (LBA) and a more modern format GUID partitio table GPT is being used instead of MBR.
+More recent developments in disk technology have led to logical block addressing (LBA) and a more modern format GUID partition table GPT is being used instead of MBR.

 Displaying MBR partitions with fdisk and parted